 This includes pointers to several other sources of information about AI, including summaries by some of the founders of the field (e.g. Minsky, McCarthy), some textbooks, and UK universities known to be offering undergraduate degrees with AI in the title in May 1998.

-This file maintained by Aaron Sloman Last updated: 15 Mar 2007
+This file maintained by Aaron Sloman Originally created: March 2007